-- Milk–Any variety of milk or non-dairy milk works perfectly for this recipe.
+- Milk: Any variety of milk or non-dairy milk works perfectly for this recipe.

 - Bananas: This recipe calls for 1 cup of mashed banana which is about 2 large bananas.
 Remember the more ripe your bananas are the sweeter this oatmeal will be.

 - Butter/Coconut Oil: A tad bit of either melted coconut oil or melted butter is added to give this baked oatmeal richness.

 - Baking Powder: Baking powder is a bit of a surprise in oatmeal, but it helps the oatmeal to rise slightly and form a thick, custard-like consistency.

-Banana Baked Oatmeal
+Baked Banana Oatmeal

 - 1 cup mashed bananas about 2 large or 3 small bananas

-- 1/4 cup maple syrup
+- ¼ cup maple syrup

-- 1 teaspoon of cinnamon
+- 1 teaspoon cinnamon

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - 1 teaspoon baking powder

-- 1 large egg, beaten optional
+- 1 large egg

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- Add the milk, maple syrup, vanilla, egg, cinnamon, baking powder, and salt to the bananas and mix until well combined.
+- In a large mixing bowl, use a fork to mash the bananas until they are broken down and smooth.
+Add the milk, maple syrup, vanilla, butter/oil, egg, cinnamon, baking powder, and salt to the bananas and mix until well combined.

 - Pour the oatmeal mixture into the prepared pan and bake for 25-30 minutes, until oats are tender and moisture has been absorbed.